 “… for children in CAMHS … their length of treatment may vary and actual outcomes may not be obvious in some cases until they have reached adulthood…it is also difficult to demonstrate which service contribution in the CAMHS partnership resulted in a particular performance outcome....”.

 Interviewee 2 further cited a lack of precise quality standards and guidelines on counselling as an example, highlighting the current CAMHS Tier 1 interventions, which identified school counselling as a care pathway.
 While there appears to be evidence to support its effectiveness, it was generally difficult to ascertain whether counselling actually delivered any measurable care outcomes.
-Roth et al. (2011) suggest that this could be due to a lack of clarity on its precise competencies, which have resulted in considerable variation in its practice.
+Roth et al. (2011) suggest that this could be due to a lack of clarity on its precise competencies, which has resulted in considerable variation in practice.

 Finding 3 – In performance measurement and management systems of complex multi-stakeholder organisations ambiguity manifests itself as questions over the interpretation of performance measures, priorities and targets.
 The sources of this ambiguity appear to be: (a) The existence of ‘interpretative spaces’ in PMM practice and, (b) heterogeneity of stakeholders with different performance needs and expectations; thus measures, priorities and targets.